 This eco-friendly concept actually helps you in saving money on the homestead.
 Reducing your waste results in less costs for trash and less strain on the environment.
 You can also reduce your waste by giving chickens or pigs your leftovers, which saves you in both ways.

 Reusing is fantastic on the homestead.
 I reuse coffee cans as feed scoops, pallets as fencing, kitty litter containers for nesting boxes, and old barrels for feeders.
 You can usually find lots of free or really cheap stuff on Craigslist to use for various projects if you get creative.
 Think outside the box, and you’ll probably come up with other ways of reusing what would otherwise be trash.
+Check out this post for other ideas on upcycling on the homestead.

 You can recycle your used animal bedding as garden fertilizer if you take the time to compost it.
 Fun fact – rabbit manure is GREAT for gardens, and it doesn’t need to be composted!
 I also recycle newspapers and toilet paper tubes for fire starters.
 If you have a lot of newspaper or junk mail you can even recycle it into your own fire bricks.